zdharma-continuum/zinit/README.md

 sh -c "$(curl -fsSL https://raw.githubusercontent.com/zdharma/zinit/master/doc/install.sh)"
 ```

-This will install Zinit in `~/.zinit/bin`. `.zshrc` will be updated with three
+This will install Zinit in `~/.zinit/bin`.

-lines of code that will be added to the bottom.
-The lines will be sourcing
+`.zshrc` will be updated with three lines of code that will be added to the bottom.
-`zinit.zsh` and setting up completion for command `zinit`.
-After installing and
+The lines will be sourcing `zinit.zsh` and setting up completion for command `zinit`.

-reloading the shell compile Zinit with `zinit self-update`.
+After installing and reloading the shell compile Zinit with `zinit self-update`.

-## Option 2 - Manual Installation
+### Manual Installation

 To manually install Zinit clone the repo to e.g. `~/.zinit/bin`: